-3.6 Disclosure Requirements
+3.6 Disclosure requirements

-3.6.1 Disclosure of Reconciliations
+3.6.1 Disclosure of reconciliations

 General IFRS 17 disclosure requirements are outlined in IFRS 17.93 through IFRS 17.132.
-Elements specific to the RA include the requirement to disclose a reconciliation of the movement in the RA from the opening balance to the closing balance (IFRS 17.100 for PAA and IFRS 17.101 for GMA)6 and the requirement to disclose significant judgments and changes in judgments used in the calculation of the RA (IFRS 17.117).
+Elements specific to the RA include the requirement to disclose a reconciliation of the movement in the RA from the opening balance to the closing balance (IFRS 17.100 for PAA and IFRS 17.101 for general measurement approach (GMA))13 and the requirement to disclose significant judgements and changes in judgments used in the calculation of the RA (IFRS 17.117).
+Disclosures required by the Office of the Superintendent of Financial Institutions (OSFI) and the Autorité des marchés financiers (AMF) are expected to be more granular than those required by IFRS 17.
+For example, experience by coverage for automobile insurance policies is expected to be required.

-3.6.2 Disclosure of the Confidence Level
+3.6.2 Disclosure of the confidence level